hfactor/hfactor.github.io/_notes/400 Lists/AntiLibrary.md

 - What if?
 2 by Randall Munroe
 - The Complete Guide to Absolutely Everything by Adam Rutherford by Hannah Fry
 - All we can save by Ayana Elizabetg Johnson
-- The idea of a brain by Mattew Cobb
+- The Idea of a brain by Mattew Cobb
-- The code breaker by Walter Issacson
+- The Code Breaker by Walter Issacson
+- The Insect Crisis by Oliver Milman
+- The Mind-Gut Connection by Emeran Mayer
+- Indica by Pranay Lal 📟

 ## Biography / Memoir
 - Unsung Genius, Kunal Ghosh